Ravindra2377/Mood/web-app/README.md

 # SOUL Web (PWA) - Minimal scaffold

-This folder contains a minimal React + Vite scaffold and a service worker + Dexie queue implementation for offline-first mood entry sync for the SOUL app.
+This folder contains a minimal React + Vite scaffold and a service worker + Dexie queue implementation for offline-first SOUL entry sync for the SOUL app.

 Quick start (requires Node.js):